Virginia Rougon Chavis

 In 2010, she was able to merge her love of design and typography with the handmade through letterpress printing while studying at Penland School of Crafts.
 She brought this knowledge back to the University of Mississippi, where she has incorporated letterpress classes into the design and art curriculum.

 Virginia is active in the art community and participates in national and international exhibitions.
 She has been awarded several grants and served as a consultant for design education in surrounding state programs.
-She has also been recognized for her leadership at The University of Mississippi as an SEC-ALDP Fellow, and has held AIGA chair positions in the Memphis and New Orleans chapters.
+She has also been recognized for her leadership at The University of Mississippi as an SEC-ALDP Fellow and has held AIGA chair positions in the Memphis and New Orleans chapters.
 She has presented her work at the Southeastern College Art Conference and various AIGA events.
-One of her typography assignments was published in Ilene Strizver’s, Type Rules!: The Designer’s Guide to Professional Typography.
-She participates in professional organizations such as SGCI, CAA, SECAC and AIGA.
+One of her typography assignments was published in Ilene Strizver’s Type Rules!: The Designer’s Guide to Professional Typography.
+She participates in professional organizations including SGCI, CAA, SECAC, and AIGA.